Do I need to have done any previous self development work?

 You are not expected to disclose anything you don’t want to, but you will find that the environment that is created during the workshop makes people feel safe and comfortable to share very intimate experiences.
 This is very powerful for the storyteller and but also to those who listen with attention and do their own internal review.

-What happens if I get upset during the weekend?
+What happens if I get upset during the programme?

 How will I benefit from attending?